Morgan Barron: Collegiate

 As a result of his sophomore season, Barron was voted by ECAC Hockey coaches to the preseason all-league team prior to the 2019–20 season.
 In September, he was named one of three captains for the Red alongside seniors Yanni Kaldis and Jeff Malott.
 Barron started his first season as captain by recording his first collegiate hat trick in the opening frame of a 6–2 win over the Yale Bulldogs, earning him Player of the Week accolades.
 Although the 2019–20 season was cut short due to the COVID-19 pandemic, he recorded 32 points in 29 games as the team finished with a 23-2-4 record and first place in the Eastern College Athletic Conference.
 He thus set a new program record by becoming the first player to average more than a point per game in the shortened season.
 At the time of the pause, the Red were gearing up to play in their first Frozen Four since 2003 after winning nine straight games.
 Barron was subsequently named ECAC Hockey Player of the Year for 2020 and to the All-ECAC Hockey and All-Ivy League, and AHCA First-Team All-American first teams.
 When reflecting on his junior season, Barron admitted that he felt more confident in his ability to compete at the NHL level.
 He was also named one of 10 finalists for the Hobey Baker Memorial Award, given annually to the nation's top overall college hockey player, and selected for the 2019-2020 CoSIDA Academic All-America Division I Men's At-Large team.

 Professional

-Barron concluded his collegiate career by signing a three-year entry level contract with the New York Rangers on July 31, 2020.
+Barron concluded his collegiate career by signing a three-year entry-level contract with the New York Rangers on July 31, 2020.
 He was unable to join the Rangers during their post-season competition as his contract began during the 2020–21 season but was expected to join the team for their 2020 training camp.
-After spending most of the 2020–21 with the Hartford Wolfpack, Barron made his NHL debut for the Rangers on May 1, 2021, in a game against the New York Islanders.
+After spending most of the 2020–21 with the Hartford Wolf Pack, Barron made his NHL debut for the Rangers on May 1, 2021, in a game against the New York Islanders.
 He scored his first career NHL goal four days later against the Washington Capitals.

 Morgan was traded to the Winnipeg Jets at the trade deadline on March 21, 2022 along with a fifth round draft pick and 2 conditional second round draft picks in exchange for Andrew Copp and a sixth round draft pick.

+During the first period of the Jets first game of the 2023 Stanley Cup playoffs, Barron fell onto Golden Knights goalie Laurent Brossoit's skate during a scrum in the crease, which led to 75 stitches above and to the side of his right eye.
+Barron returned to continue playing in the second period with a full cage on his helmet.